Like what you're reading? Sign up for Today’s Organic Life newsletter for must-have tips sent to your inbox.

-THE DETAILS: In 1992, the first life cycle analysis to study this issue found that disposables use the least amount of energy overall; however, that study was sponsored by Proctor & Gamble, a maker of disposable diapers.
+In 1992, the first life cycle analysis to study this issue found that disposables use the least amount of energy overall however, that study was sponsored by Proctor & Gamble, a maker of disposable diapers.
 A trade group representing diaper-laundering services conducted a similar study and, not surprisingly, found that cloth diapers used less energy.
-Most recently, a 2005 analysis by Britain’s Environment Agency (the UK’s EPA) found that disposables, commercially laundered cloth diapers, and home laundered cloth diapers all used roughly the same amount of energy and were therefore equivalent in their environmental impact.
+More recently, a 2005 analysis by Britain’s Environment Agency found that disposables, commercially laundered cloth diapers, and home laundered cloth diapers all used roughly the same amount of energy and were therefore equivalent in their environmental impact.

-• Use used.
 Cloth diapers have a higher up-front cost than disposables, but they can save you money in the long run, especially if you plan on having multiple children.
-Cut down on the cost, and the environmental impact of cotton production, with (sanitized, obviously) hand-me-downs.
-Visit Freecycle.org or Craigslist.org, or ask cloth-diapering friends for cast-offs.
+Cut down on the cost and the environmental impact of cotton production with sanitized hand-me-downs.
+Visit Freecycle.org or Craigslist.org or ask cloth-diapering friends for cast-offs.
 When toilet training finally takes hold, save the diapers for your next child or to give to another parent in need.

-• Ditch the diaper service.
-Diaper services put cloth diapers through extra rinse cycles (using more water than necessary), and they usually employ petroleum-based detergents that could irritate your baby’s skin.
-Washing at home allows you to use plant-based detergents, and you can save electricity and carbon emissions by line-drying them.
-The three life cycle analyses mentioned above agreed that machine-drying cloth diapers was the most energy-intensive part of their environmental footprint.
+Diaper services put cloth diapers through extra rinse cycles—using more water than necessary—and they usually employ petroleum-based detergents that could irritate your baby’s skin.
+Washing at home allows you to use plant-based detergents and you can save electricity and carbon emissions by line-drying them.

-• Don’t assume you have to stick with one choice.
-Living green is all about striking a balance: Parents posting to the EPA blog often noted that they switched between methods, depending on schedules and convenience.
+Living green is all about striking a balance.
+Some parents have often noted that they switched between methods, depending on schedules and convenience.